Christianization of Kievan Rus': Baptism of Kiev

-Returning to Kiev in triumph, Vladimir exhorted the residents of his capital to the Dnieper river for baptism.
-This mass baptism became the iconic inaugural event in the Christianization of the state of Kievan Rus', and is sometimes called the Baptism of Rus'.
+In spring of 988 the Rus' army united with the emperor's military and defeated Phokas.
+However, the emperor was reluctant to allow Vladimir's marriage to Anne, so Vladimir turned against Chersonesus, with his men taking and pillaging the city and sending a signal that the same fate could await Constantinople.
+This threat forced Basil II to concede.
+Together with his new bride, Vladimir left to Kyiv, where he ordered all the pagan idols to be removed and destroyed, and the city's inhabitants underwent mass baptism in the Dnieper.

 At first, Vladimir baptized his twelve sons and many boyars.
 He destroyed the wooden statues of Slavic pagan gods (which he had himself raised just eight years earlier).
 They were either burnt or hacked into pieces, and the statue of Perun — the supreme god — was thrown into the Dnieper.

 Then Vladimir sent a message to all residents of Kiev, "rich, and poor, and beggars, and slaves", to come to the river on the following day, lest they risk becoming the "prince's enemies".
 Large numbers of people came; some even brought infants with them.
 They were sent into the water while priests, who came from Chersonesos for the occasion, prayed.

 To commemorate the event, Vladimir built the first stone church of Kievan Rus', called the Church of the Tithes, where his body and the body of his new wife were to repose.
 Another church was built on top of the hill where pagan statues stood before.
 Though the site of this second church is not certain, it is usually identified with the site of the later Three Saints Church, which was itself demolished by the Soviet government starting in 1935 to make way for the Council of People's Commissars.